Getting Started

 Step 4: Understand the Basic Proportions

 Calligraphy letters live in a grid of invisible lines that keeps them consistent.
 The key measurement is the x-height: the height of a lowercase letter without any ascender (the tall part of "b" or "d") or descender (the tail of "g" or "y").
-Most beginner practice sheets set a specific x-height and include slant lines to guide the angle of your letters.
+This is the same baseline and x-height system used across typography generally, and calligraphy guide sheets simply add a slant line on top of it.
+Most beginner practice sheets set a specific x-height, often 3 to 4 millimeters for fine pointed-pen work, and include slant lines to guide the angle of your letters.

 For Copperplate, a 52-degree slant is traditional.
 For modern calligraphy, the slant is looser and more personal.
 Print a set of practice guidelines before your first session.
-Trying to maintain consistent angles without them is genuinely harder than it sounds.
+Trying to maintain consistent angles without them is genuinely harder than it sounds; even calligraphers with years of practice use guide sheets for formal pieces.

 Knowing how to hold the tool correctly is just as important as knowing the strokes.
 For pointed pen work in particular, grip and paper angle affect everything.
 See how to hold a calligraphy pen for a full breakdown.